Global stock selling continues as bond yields rise

 The highlight of the week will be the kickoff of earnings season for the big banks on Friday.

-In Asian markets on Monday, China’s Shanghai Composite was trading down by 2.9 percent.
+In Asian markets on Monday, China’s Shanghai Composite ended the day plunging 3.7 percent, its biggest one-day decline since June 19.

 Hong Kong’s Hang Seng was off 0.5 percent.